A Guide to No Win No Fee Medical Negligence Compensation Claims

 No-win, no-fee is the most common option for those in two particular categories.

 - They don’t have medical negligence cover in their current insurance policy.

 Conditional fee agreements (CFAs) with no win, no fee medical negligence claims solicitors

 If you are successful in court via a CFA, you will need to provide your solicitor with the following payments:

 - Legal costs for representation: These vary depending on which firm you use.
 If you win, the defendant should cover your legal costs.

 - A success fee: This is a percentage-based fee that comes out of your compensation, but only if you win the case.
-This amount will be agreed by you and your solicitors at the start of your claim but is no more than 25% of your total compensation.
+This amount will be agreed by you and your solicitors at the start of your claim.
+Standard fees for successful claims are 25% of the compensation you receive.